How to Choose the Right Prompts for AI Visibility Monitoring

 Comparison prompts

-Head-to-head prompts like “Intercom vs Zendesk” or “Vanta vs Drata for startups” matter because they expose the exact prompts where competitors are already controlling the answer.
+Head-to-head prompts like 'Intercom vs Zendesk' expose the exact prompts where competitors are already controlling the answer.

 Problem-driven prompts

-These start from the job to be done, not the category name.
-Examples: “how to reduce SaaS churn” or “tools to catch API key leaks before launch.”
-These are often earlier in the buying journey, but still commercially useful.
+Start from the job to be done, not the category name.
+Examples: 'how to reduce SaaS churn' or 'tools to catch API key leaks before launch.'

 Trust and fit prompts

-These ask whether a product is right for a certain team or context: “best AI CRM for small teams,” “best SOC 2 tool for seed-stage startups,” or “easiest analytics tool for non-technical founders.”
+Ask whether a product is right for a certain team or context: 'best AI CRM for small teams,' 'best SOC 2 tool for seed-stage startups.'

-You do not need fifty prompts to start.
+You don't need fifty prompts to start.
 A better system is to choose a compact set that covers the commercial surfaces you care about and then expand only after a few weeks of observing what actually moves.

 - Tracking only branded prompts.
 Those tell you almost nothing about discovery.